Coral Bleaching

 Saving Coral and The Coral Pledge

-Hawaiian waters are experiencing their third widespread coral bleaching event since 2014, and the Division of Aquatic Resources is asking ocean users to take specific steps (as described on this card) to help reduce its severity.
+While Hawaiian coral reefs experience coral bleaching, ocean users can help reduce the impacts of these stressful events.
+The Division of Aquatic Resources asks that specific steps (as described on this card) be taken to support our corals.
 While these are things we should be doing all the time, it’s especially important now.
 They include:

 • Let fish protect reefs – avoid taking herbivorous fish like uhu and surgeonfish; they help control algae growth.